 The environment is a crucial part of our lives.
 Our climate is changing, and we are experiencing horrible weather patterns.
 Crops are dying because we cannot predict the weather.
 Ice glaciers are melting.
 The world has worked hard to address these problems, but there is still more to do.
 We can do more if we use GIS technology.
 GIS, or Geographic Information System, makes it easy for organizations to create better strategies for preserving the environment.
-Read on to find out what role GIS can play in environmental management.
+Read on to find out what role GIS can play in environmental preservation and management.

 GIS is a powerful tool that helps organizations to collect, analyse and distribute information.
 As a result, organizations can update their resource management plans and save money.
 Several research agencies use GIS technology to manage and plan their projects.
 You can read more about how GIS is used in conservation efforts here.

 GIS, together with other tools such as satellite images and documentation, helps organizations to save more trees and control the distribution of forests.
 For example, GIS makes it easy to observe the distribution of forests using satellite images.
 Organizations can use this information to allocate funds for tree planting.
 This helps to sustain the forests.

 The technology is also used to manage conservation areas in order to help preserve the environment.
 An organization can use GIS mapping to map forest areas that are near their facilities and their locations along the coastline.
 This allows them to develop a conservation strategy.

 It's also important to note that GIS can be used for gathering data about water resources.
 Using GIS technology, organizations can observe the level of pollution in water bodies.
 They can also track the movement of water in order to know where the water is flowing to.
 They can use this information to solve water issues.